sergio-ridaura/project-template/docs/ACTION_PLAN.md

 | :------: | :--: | :------: |
 |    P1    |  XS  |    1     |

-Set up a GitHub repository to manage version control.
+Set up a repository on GitHub to manage version control.

 **Requirements:**

-- **Repository Creation:** Set up a new GitHub repository using English.
+- **Repository Creation:** Set up a new repository on GitHub using English.
 Add title, description, privacy, README, and license.
 - **Branch Protection:** Configure the `main` branch to prevent changes without review.
-- **Repository Settings:** Enable `Issues` and, if necessary, configure it as a `Template`.
+- **Repository Settings:** Enable `Issues` and, if necessary, set it as a `Template`.

 ### Drafting `PROPOSAL.md`